Synchronizing...

 The Consequence:

 If the market moves against you by just 0.2% (20 pips), your loss is calculated on the $100,000 position.
 That's a $200 loss.
 Your entire account is wiped out in minutes by a microscopic market fluctuation.
+This is why professional traders and advanced Robots completely ignore maximum available leverage, focusing instead on strict percentage-based position sizing relative to their actual account balance.

 // Risk_02_Liquidation